Top Adult Detox Questions

 - Will I need detox?

 You may need medical detox prior to entering Residential treatment if you are currently using Alcohol, Opiates or Benzodiazepines.
 DePaul will do an initial screening either in person or over the phone to help determine if detox is necessary.
-De Paul can do referrals to several detox providers in the community depending on the individual’s ability to pay or their insurance plan.
+De Paul currently offer detox services for Alcohol, Opiates and Stimulants.
+We also offer Medication Assisted Treatment (MAT).
+De Paul does not offer detox services for Benzodiazepines.
+De Paul can do referrals to several detox providers in the community depending on the individual’s needs and ability to pay or their insurance plan.
 In cases where there is no insurance, OHP, or ability to pay De Paul can refer to the community detox using a priority admit.
 Each case is individual and detox is something which will be addressed with each potential admit.

 - Are you based in 12-steps?